Prevention and Protection

 Around the home

-Mosquitoes develop in stagnant water.
+Mosquitoes breed in stagnant water.
 You can help reduce the number of mosquitoes around your home if you eliminate stagnant water on your property.
 Follow these tips:

 - Clear leaves and twigs from eavestroughs